Skip to content

 Every January, we make big goals to get fit and eat healthy, but a few weeks in, we’re back to our old habits.
 So what’s the secret to making a lifestyle change?
 Take small, manageable steps you can build on rather than a massive shift right from the start.

 The same goes for savings.
-If you’re just starting, commit to a monthly amount that feels comfortable and manageable for you.
+If you’re just starting, evaluate your budget and commit to a monthly amount that feels comfortable and manageable for you.
 It could be $20 dollars, it could be $2,000, any amount you can save will put you ahead, so there’s no need to pressure yourself to do more than you can afford.
 If your circumstances change, you can always adjust your contributions, higher or lower.

 Set a goal and figure out how to reach it